seL4/docs/projects/sel4-tutorials/debugging-guide.md

 Breakpoint 1 at 0xf0011248: file kernel/src/machine/io.c, line 269.
 ```

-We can now start Qemu running and wait until we hit the breakpoint.
+We can now start QEMU running and wait until we hit the breakpoint.
 To
 do this, type "cont" at the GDB prompt:

 ```gdb